Paris to Istanbul via EuroVelo 6 (sort of... )

 Accommodation: Warmshowers hosts, bed 'n breakfasts, pensions and hotels were pretty easy to find everywhere and without exception everyone was really helpful and secure bike parking was offered even in the smallest of places - as was Wi Fi

 Food: Rare Charolais beef with mustard ice cream in France, home smoked trout in Austria, langosh in Hungary, imam bayildi in Turkey and lots, lots more mouth-watering memories abound!
-To say that I ate like a couchon is an understatement, even so I 'lost' 5 kilos of weight over the ten weeks
+To say that I ate like a couchon is an understatement, even so I 'lost' weight

 Plenty of small shops and markets along the way, and for those times when you just want to watch the world go by, plenty of cafes for coffee and a snack